 Bathhouse

-On our way back we passed next to the Bathhouse complex (#11 on the site plan).
+On our way back, we passed near the Bathhouse complex (#11 on the map).

 Summary

 Mamshit is a marvelous National Park with many findings.
-It is amazing that people lived in the desert.
-Even more, they did not simply live, they prospered.
+Amazingly, people lived in the desert.
+Even more, they did not simply live.
+They prospered.

-If you are visiting during Sukkot, then you can spend up to a half-day there.
+If you visit during Sukkot, you can spend up to a half-day there.
 And at other times, two hours should suffice.
 Thus, Mamashit can serve not only as a destination but as a stop on the way.
 For example, a stop on the way to Eilat.
-Just keep in mind, this is the desert, there is no shade, and it is boiling during the summer.
-Thus, winter, more specifically the dry days of winter, is the best time for a visit.
+Just keep in mind this is the desert, there is no shade, and it is boiling during the summer.
+Thus, winter, more specifically, the dry days of winter, is the best time to visit.

 Have you visited Mamshit National Park?
 How was your experience?
 Tell us in the comments below.